cher-ami/router/README.md

 ```

 `useStack` hook can also receive `isReady` state from the page component.
-This state allows for example to waiting for fetching data before page playIn function is executed.
+This state allows for example to wait for fetching data before page playIn function is executed.

 ```jsx
  // ...